cssgunc/tech-team-tutorial/README.md

 You may already have a text editor that you're comfortable with.
 If not, we recommend [Visual Studio Code](https://code.visualstudio.com/).

 ### Git
-At CS+SG (and in the software industry), we use Git through the command line.
+At CS+SG, we use Git for version control.

 1. Follow [this link](https://Git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git.
 The default installation options should be fine.

-Notes:
     - **DO NOT** install GitHub Desktop.
 While it's a useful tool for learning Git, it has some limitations and is not commonly used in industry.
     - You may have used Git for class (eg. through Eclipse for 401), but you should still follow this tutorial to learn how we use Git.

 ## Learning the Command Line
 Once you have Git installed, you can start working in the command line.